DynoCC/Dyno-Custom-Commands/Moderation Commands/Extensive Mod Commands/README.md

 - A role named "Muted".

 ## Information and Usage
-1. `mute-kick` - Mutes the specified user forever and then kicks the user.
+1. `?mute-kick` - Mutes the specified user forever and then kicks the user.
 - Usage: `mute-kick [user] [reason]`

 2. `?mute-ban` - Mutes the specified user forever and then bans the user.